cta-rta/astri-rta-bootstrapper/README.md

 ### General section
 * debug: [yes/no] [required] if yes all the logs will be output on the console
 * logDir: [required] the directory containing the log files will be created at 'logDir' path (should NOT end with '/')
+* keepInputFiles: [required] if yes the input files are not deleted once used but they remain in the input directory

 ### Script-specific section
 For each script you want to handle, you need to write a script-specific section with the following keys: